pmean/build-website/text/05/BaselineImbalance.md

     4 - 6.

-So a test of significance is only appropriate if you think there was a flaw with the randomization process, such as a physician\'s attempt to subvert the randomization of the study.
+So a test of significance is only appropriate if you think there was a flaw with the randomization process, such as a physician's attempt to subvert the randomization of the study.

 You can find an [earlier version][sim1] of this page on my [original website][sim2].